mikebski/resume/resume-developer.md

 **CARMA for Picture Perfect**

-Designed, developed and supported a data warehouse and web-based reporting program for the GE Picture Perfect access control system.
+Lead developer for a data warehouse and web-based reporting program for the GE Picture Perfect access control system.
 The database was designed to process tens of millions of transactions via a web based UI.
 This tool gave users an easy-to-use, non-technical interface allowing them to run reports on-demand while not affecting the production system.
 This not only reduced the load on the server, it removed the report generating responsibility from the system administrators and allowed stakeholders to run their own reports.
 The UI was written in PHP running on Apache's HTTPD server, the data import was written in C++ and the database platform was MySQL.

 **State of Florida DHSMV FUPAC Project**